 You now have two options for ordering Rainbow Ranger Broiler chicks.
-The FRRBS's give you free shipping on 25+.
-FRRBS's are not able to be picked up as they are sent from our partner hatchery and cannot be combined with any other chicks.
+The FRRBS's give you free shipping on 15+.
+FRRBS's are not able to be picked up as they are sent from our partner hatchery and can only be combined with the Gray and Black Ranger Broiler Chicks.
 If you are looking for a reduced minimum or pickup orders, please order the RRBS’s

 Consider raising the Rainbow Ranger Broiler chickens as an alternative to our fast-growing White Cornish Cross Broilers.
 The Rainbow Ranger originates from France, where local chefs rave over the flavorful meat.
 Rangers grow at a moderate rate and are more active than White Broilers; therefore they are well suited for pastured-poultry or free-range operations.

 The Rainbow Ranger assortment will consist of a mix of colors, including the Redbro and Tricolor.
 The Redbro have dark red feathers on the body with a black tail.
 The tricolor is a mix of gold, black, gray and red feathers with a black tail.
 Rainbow Rangers have yellow shanks, beaks, and skin.
 Color is hatchery choice.
 Customers have reported average live weights of 5-6 pounds at processing time of 9-11 weeks.

 Ranger Broilers will need to be in a brooder for 3-4 weeks or until fully feathered.
 Start the brooder temperature at 95 degrees, decreasing by 5 degrees each week.
 At that point, they will be fully feathered out and ready for your pasture.